Carmen Varner // Food, Lifestyle, and Travel Blogger

 Goofing around outside the Neon Museum.
 Great for Warsaw sightseeing!

-Interesting Things to Do in the City of Warsaw: Education & Museums
+Interesting Things to Do Warsaw: Education & Museums

 Neon Museum - Bzzzzzz.
 The sound of neon signs remains etched in my brain.
 Small, but one of many affordable things to do in Warsaw. *my personal favorite.